Feral Druid Mythic Plus - Deep Dive

 For a full talent write-up, check out Wordups IcyVeins guide which goes into detail on each talent and it’s uses.
 As there’s tons of data out there, here we’ll simply list what the two of us play regularly. https://www.icy-veins.com/wow/feral-druid-pve-dps-spec-builds-talents

 M+ Talent Breakdown

-Feral in keys is pretty cookie-cutter, you only really change out Sabertooth or Predator depending on whether you want to focus more into Single Target (ST) or Area of Effect (AoE).
+Feral in keys is pretty cookie-cutter, you only really change out the utility choices in a given key, such as whether you run Renewal, Wild Charge or Tiger's Dash.
 There are some niche builds you can mess around with which i’ll get into later in the guide, but the below is what I’d recommend most Ferals to run for 95% of M+ content.

 So, what are the things you should be thinking about when you go into a key …

 Row 15 - Predator vs Sabertooth comes purely down to AoE vs ST, if you need more AoE, you run Predator, if you need more ST, you run Sabertooth.
 There are other considerations like Sabertooth synergises well with certain legendaries but it really does come down to that.
 In 9.2 with Unity and 1 minute convoke, Sabertooth is basically locked in

 It’s worth being aware that even in large AoE leaning keys, Feral has historically ran Sabertooth anyways to make use of the ST power that we bring to a key. for all of 8.0 through 8.2 Sabertooth was the go-to choice, only really switching to Predator in 8.3, which continued into 9.0 with those running Circle for an AoE focused build.
 In 9.1 with Celest taking off and it’s strong synergy with Sabertooth, most people have moved back to this talent.